Student Support Services

 The buildings that are open for summer school housing vary from year to year because of renovation and maintenance schedules.
 Assignments are made according to date of deposit.

 Services for Students with Disabilities (SSD) provides academic adjustments and auxiliary aids and services for students with documented mental or physical impairments that substantially limit one or more major life activities.
 To apply for services, students must register with SSD, participate in a disability intake, and submit current documentation from a qualified professional indicating the presence of a substantially limiting impairment.
 Accommodation decisions are made on a case-by-case basis, as supported by the student’s documentation and educational needs.
-For additional information on the SSD documentation guidelines, procedures for requesting services, and adaptive technologies available on the SHSU campus, students are encouraged to visit Services for Students with Disabilities or to contact the SSD Office at telephone (936) 294-3512, TDD (936) 294-3786, or email email@example.com.
+For additional information on the SSD documentation guidelines, procedures for requesting services, and adaptive technologies available on the SHSU campuses, students are encouraged to visit Services for Students with Disabilities or to contact the SSD Office at telephone (936) 294-3512, TDD (936) 294-3786, or email firstname.lastname@example.org.

 The goals of the Student Money Management Center outreach program are for students to:

 - Learn how to identify and track expenses during and after college;